-Here at GreatBuildz, a free service that connects homeowners with reliable general contractors, we get inquiries every day about legalizing garage conversion projects – here are some tips to get you started.
+Here at GreatBuildz, a free service that connects homeowners in Los Angeles, Orange County, Ventura or San Diego with reliable general contractors, we get inquiries every day about legalizing garage conversion projects – here are some tips to get you started.

 Many of these illegal garage conversions have been created in LA and surrounding areas without the necessary permits, and now a large portion of these homeowners are thinking about legalizing their units.
 Now that new ADU laws are in effect starting January 1, 2020, the state and city are encouraging people to legalize their Los Angeles unpermitted garage conversions, and have given a 5-year grace period to complete this without imposing any fines, etc. So, folks are starting to realize its worth the costs to legalize their unit rather than keep ‘hiding’ their unpermitted garage space.
 A legal ADU can be rented to a tenant without issue and clearly adds value to the property at time of sale, unlike unpermitted space.